Skip to content

 The Delhi collective reading Indian law as literature and as battleground.

-• FERA 2010 — Taxmann
+• FCRA 2010 — Taxmann

 The foreign exchange handbook, for the moments when compliance becomes its own genre.